Super Derby

 The Super Derby is an American thoroughbred horse race held annually in September at Louisiana Downs in Bossier City, Louisiana.

 Inaugurated in 1980, the Super Derby is open to three-year-olds and the distance is 1 1/8 miles on the dirt.
-Currently a Grade III event, it is the richest race held at Louisiana Downs.
+It is the richest race held at Louisiana Downs.
 In its history, the Super Derby has attracted some of the top horses in the country including winners of all three American Classic Races.

 The Super Derby was a Grade I race from 1983 to 2001.
 In 2002, it was downgraded to Grade II and in 2016, it was downgraded again to Grade III.
 It was originally run at the American classic distance of 1 1/4 miles, but in 2002 the distance was reduced to 1 1/8 miles (the exception being 2005 when the distance reverted to 1 1/4 miles).
 In 2017 the distance was set at 1 1/16 miles.